marcelgo/infopark_kickstarter/README.md

 Kickstarter.
 If you want to go a step further and extend the functionality or fix a problem, you can do so any time by following the steps below.

-1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark console.
+1. Signup for a [free Infopark Platform account](http://www.infopark.de/) and setup a test CRM and CMS component in the Infopark console.

-2. Fork and clone the Infopark Kickstarter Github repository.
+2. Fork and clone the Infopark Kickstarter GitHub repository.

         git clone git@github.com:_username_/infopark_kickstarter.git
         cd infopark_kickstarter